GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update-2023-02-02/index.md

 the component to `Blink>SecurityFeature>CORS>PrivateNetworkAccess` or open an issue under [Private Network Access WICG specification Github repository](https://github.com/WICG/local-network-access/issues).

-Thank you for all the effort you put with us to make the web safer!
+Thank you for helping us make the web safer!